 - Neil McClelland

-Neil McClelland is a Canadian artist originally from the Gatineau Hills area of Quebec.
-I currently reside in Victoria, British Columbia.
-He received his MFA from the University of Victoria in 2014 and is a 2016 Elizabeth Greenshields Foundation grantee.
-He has exhibited in artist-run, public, and commercial galleries across Canada, teaches at Vancouver Island School of Art, and has taught sessionally at the University of Victoria.
+I am a Canadian artist originally from the Gatineau Hills area of Quebec.
+I currently reside in Victoria, British Columbia, where I received my MFA from the University of Victoria in 2014.
+I am a 2016 Elizabeth Greenshields Foundation grantee and I have exhibited in artist-run, public, and commercial galleries across Canada.
+I teach at Vancouver Island School of Art, and have taught sessionally at the University of Victoria.